canonical/maas-anvil/README.md

 ### `--accept-defaults` flag

 If you set the `--accept-defaults` flag on the bootstrapped and joining nodes you will accept the default configuration that comes with MAAS.
-For all available configuration options you can see the default option in the References / Configuration options section.
+For all available configuration options you can see the default option in the [Configuration options](#configuration-options) section.

 ### Configuration prompting